jnieus01/genai-social-simulator/README.md

 ## 🧱 Development Status

 **This project is under active development and remains experimental.**
-Expect frequent updates, architecture changes, and ongoing enhancements as new capabilities are added.
+Expect frequent updates, architecture changes, and ongoing enhancements.

 ---